microsoft/vscode/test/smoke/README.md

 - Beware of **focus**.
 Never depend on DOM elements having focus using `.focused` classes or `:focus` pseudo-classes, since they will lose that state as soon as another window appears on top of the running VS Code window.
   A safe approach which avoids this problem is to use the `waitForActiveElement` API.
 Many tests use this whenever they need to wait for a specific element to _have focus_.

+- **Never** wait longer than a couple of seconds for anything, unless it's justified.
+Think of it as a human using Code.
+Would a human take 10 minutes to run through the Search viewlet smoke test?
+Then, the computer should even be faster. **Don't** use `setTimeout` just because.
+Think about what you should wait for in the DOM to be ready, then wait for that instead.